rwhogg/homebrew-xorg/.github/ISSUE_TEMPLATE.md

 `brew gist-logs <formula>`
 (where `<formula>` is the name of the formula that failed to build).

-Additonally, please copy any relevant error messages (truncated if necessary) into this issue and link directly to them.
+Additionally, please copy any relevant error messages (truncated if necessary) into this issue and link directly to them.

 ### Feature/Formula Requests: